 Open Tuesday – Sunday.

-Mineral & Lapidary Museum of Henderson County houses exhibits from North Carolina, the Smithsonian, English minerals, Indian artifacts, a specialty of a single mineral, fossils, fluorescent minerals and gems.
+Mineral & Lapidary Museum of Henderson County houses exhibits from North Carolina, Indian artifacts, a specialty of a single mineral, fossils, fluorescent minerals, gems and a Henderson County Meteorite.
 A 260-lb. amethyst geode from Uruguay and replicas of World Famous Diamonds are featured displays.

 An indoor play, jungle gym and party center